MaxzzzLCX/OrigamiRobotics/README.md

 <b><u>Tutorial Mode</u></b><br>
 This is a 0/1 value.
 0 means experiment mode and 1 means tutorial mode.
 It will trigger either tutorial_sequence or experiment_sequence accordingly.<br><br>
 <b><u>Tutorial Sequence</u></b><br>
-A sequence of two numbers (0/1) that indicates the order of tutorial.
+A sequence of two letters (N/Y) that indicates the order of tutorial.
-- 0 refers to tutorial without DL
+- N refers to tutorial without DL
-- 1 refers to tutorial with DL
+- Y refers to tutorial with DL
 <br><br>

 <b><u>Experiment Sequence</u></b><br>